k-nut/baumvideo/README.md

 Project to display all of Berlin's trees by year of plantation in the form of a video.

 ## Dependencies
-The images are rendered with [nik4.py](https://github.com/Zverik/Nik4).
-You can install it and its depenceny `mapnik` via `pip install mapnik nik4`.
+The images are rendered with [mapnik](http://mapnik.org).
+You can install it via `pip install mapnik`.

 In order to add the labels to the videos you need `convert` from the `imagemagick` tool.